-The average rent for a one bedroom apartment at an assisted living community is about $3,100 per month according to the 2012 A Place for Mom Cost of Senior Care Survey; in some regions the cost is higher.
-So, understandably, many families who contact us are worried about how to pay for senior care.
+The average rent for a one-bedroom apartment at an assisted living community per month is about $3,823; in some regions the cost is higher.
+So, understandably, many families who contact us are concerned about how to pay for assisted living

 That’s where we come in.
-Our Senior Living Advisors have had the honor of educating thousands of families about ways to pay for care that they may not have discovered otherwise.
-For example, many families are surprised to find that their older loved one qualifies for Veteran’s Aid and Attendance benefits.
+Our Senior Living Advisors have had the honor and pleasure of educating thousands of families about ways to pay for care that they may not have discovered otherwise.
+Learn more about 10 of the most common ways to fund assisted living.

 1. Income and Savings

-If your older loved one has long-term care insurance, in most cases it covers assisted living, although it depends on specifics of the policy.
+If your loved one has long-term care insurance, in most cases it covers assisted living, although it depends on specifics of the policy.
 Unfortunately, according to the Long-Term Care Association, less than 3% of Americans have long-term care insurance.
-If your older loved one is not already covered, becoming covered would be prohibitively expensive.
-Generally long-term care insurance is only affordable when purchased during one’s middle-age or younger.
+If your family is not already covered, becoming covered would be prohibitively expensive.
+Generally, long-term care insurance is only affordable when purchased during one’s middle-age or younger years.
 But if your loved one is covered, it could be a godsend.

 3. Veteran’s Benefits

 The Department of Veterans Affairs (VA) has assistance programs that can help to pay for care for older veterans who served during wartime (but not necessarily actual combat).
-Assistance is also available to widowed spouses of wartime veterans.
+Assistance is also available to spouses of wartime veterans.
+Additionally, there are assisted living communities focused on caring specifically for senior veterans and their families.

 4. Home Equity